Thatch is a layer between the grass and the soil made up of interwoven accumulated dead and living grass shoots, stems, crowns, and roots.

 Two signs the lawn has a thatch problem are

 - Water runs off the lawn instead of soaking in.

 - You’ll begin to notice grayish-brown mats on your lawn.

 Contributing to thatch build-up are the three things you already do to maintain your lawn.

 - Compacted soil can also contribute to thatch build-up.

 Prepare yourself.
 Your lawn is going to look ragged for a short time after de-thatching.
 If it does, you did it correctly.

 Thatch builds up over time, so it’s not necessary to de-thatch every year.
-You might want to give your lawn a quick check every year just to see how much thatch has accumulated.
-Over a half inch of thatch is just cause to de-thatch.
+You might want to give your lawn a quick check every year to see how much thatch has accumulated.
+Over a half-inch of thatch is cause to de-thatch.